sindisv/BachelorThesisHSRW/README.md

-Project: SindiThesis
+Thesis: Design and Development of a Cost-Effective Multi-Sensor Wearable System for Real-Time Biomechanical Analysis in Boxing

-This repository contains the files and assets for the Sindi thesis project.
+This repository contains the files and assets for the thesis.
 The top-level folders hold CAD models, electrical schematics, firmware, training data and a packaged software application.
 The application distributed with this repository is provided as a zip file.